-In its (German-language) Frequently Asked Questions, the German Federal Ministry for Economic Affairs and Climate Action states that the prohibition on granting new loan or credit or otherwise provide financing applies to "new allocations" and takes the view that "where certain financial resources were already made available regularly and for a specific purpose before 16 March 2022, a future making available for the same purpose in the previous scope is not subject to the prohibition".
+In its (German-language) Frequently Asked Questions, the German Federal Ministry for Economic Affairs and Climate Action states that the prohibition on granting new loans or credits or otherwise providing financing applies to "new allocations" and takes the view that "where certain financial resources were already made available regularly and for a specific purpose before 16 March 2022, a future making available for the same purpose in the previous scope is not subject to the prohibition" (as translated).
 However, the relevant question explicitly addressed the provision of "funds to be used for employee salaries or rental costs" that were already demonstrably paid on a regular basis before 16 March 2022, and it is not fully clear from the Frequently Asked Questions to what extent the view of the German authorities goes beyond the provision of funds for such or comparable purposes.